-Developed by the Royal College of Paediatrics and Child Health (RCPCH) and 4 Children, the ‘Information Sharing Matters' programme aims to improve knowledge, skills and understanding of the benefits of effectively sharing information between families and a range of professionals including paediatricians, health visitors, GPs, Therapists, child minders and pre-school and nursery teachers.
+Developed by the Royal College of Paediatrics and Child Health (RCPCH) and four children, the ‘Information Sharing Matters' programme sss to improve knowledge, skills and understanding of the benefits of effectively sharing information between families and a range of professionals including paediatricians, health visitors, GPs, therapists, child minders and pre-school and nursery teachers.

 Output and information requirements specifications for the Child Health information service and systems - Public Health England

 (PDF, 2820KB, 178 pages) - This document is an update of the Information Requirements Specification (IRS) and the Output Based Specification (OBS) for Child Health Information Systems that was published as two documents in 2012 by the Department of Health.
 It is intended to support the commissioning and delivery of services to help meet requirements within the Child Health Information System - NHS Service Specification Section 28.

 CYPHOF - Information Sharing Theme Group

 The Children and Young People’s Health Outcomes Forum (CYPHOF) annual report reviews progress on improving health outcomes for children and young people.
 The Forum’s second Annual Report looks at the Forum’s impact since it was established in January 2012, and looks ahead to what the Forum thinks the next Government should do to improve children and young people’s health outcomes.